-Repeat after me: Breakups will never be easy.
-They’re confusing, hurtful, lonely, empty, infuriating, and aren’t the same for any two people.
-No matter how many times you experience cutting ties with a significant other, it never becomes easier.
-The person you spent countless hours with watching horrible late-night TV, sharing intimate moments, and exchanging secrets that you wouldn’t even tell your mother is no longer playing the role they once did, and you need to figure out where to take it from there.
-So this post is going to help you make your life easier.
-“Eat, sleep, and breathe it, rehearse and repeat it” as we present Top 10 Breakup Rules to follow without any fail!
+Breakups are never easy.
+They are different for every person and are confusing, painful, lonely, empty, and enraging.
+No matter how often you have to break up with a significant partner, it never gets any easier.
+The person with whom you spent many hours watching awful late-night television, sharing private moments, and discussing secrets you wouldn’t even tell your mother is no longer playing the role they once did.
+Therefore, you need to figure out where to take it from there.
+This blog is going to help you make your life easier.

-No two relationships are exactly the same, which means every breakup is different, but when it comes to picking up the pieces, there are some helpful tools that remain constant.
+All relationships are different, which means every breakup is different, but when it comes to picking up the pieces, some helpful tools remain the same.
 So sit back and scroll through the breakup rules!

 1. No drunk texting

 Do you want to get drunk?
 Do it.
 Do you want to text while you’re drunk?
 You can do that too.
-Just don’t text your ex.
-Drunk texts are by far the very worst thing you can do, especially if they have already moved on and had a new partner.
+Just don’t text your ex-partner.
+Drunk texts are the worst things you can do, especially if they have already moved on and have a new partner.
 The last person they want to hear from is you.
 Don’t torment yourself like that.
 Please leave them alone.

-The idea that you and an ex can still remain friends is incredibly enticing and may seem like the mature thing to do but here’s the problem: when someone says they want to stay friends, it’s typically to soften the blow.
-What you’ll come to realize is that when you’re suggesting plans, your ex will probably give you a dodgy excuse and it’ll just upset you even more.
-You need to give yourself time to adjust to being on your own and there is nothing wrong with that.
+The idea that you and an ex-partner can remain friends is incredibly enticing and may seem mature, but here’s the problem: when someone says they want to stay friends, it’s typically to soften the blow.
+You’ll realise that when you’re suggesting plans, your ex will probably give you a dodgy excuse, which will upset you even more.
+It’s completely fine to take time to adjust to being alone again.

 This includes drunk texting.
-Do not beg your partner to take you back and don’t listen to them beg you to come back. you should never have to beg anyone for anything, ever.
-Keep in mind, as well, that if the break up happened because of something someone did, that something will never go away and will be brought up in conversation all the time.
+Do not beg your partner to take you back, and don’t listen to their pleas for you to come back.
+You should never have to beg anyone for anything, ever.
+Keep in mind, as well, that if the breakup happened because of something someone did, that something will never go away and will be brought up in conversation all the time.
 Let it go because life is about moving on.

-Choose the people you want to divulge the details to wisely.
-You’re already feeling confused and your judgement shouldn’t be clouded by the opinions of those who have no clue what they’re talking about it.
-Tell a friend that is honest and will be supportive of you and your decisions, and who won’t judge you no matter the outcome of the situation.
-So often we tell people the intricacies of a breakup and don’t realize that their unsolicited opinions just make us feel worse than we would simply keeping it to ourselves.
+Choose wisely with whom you want to share the breakup details.
+You’re already feeling confused, and your judgment shouldn’t be clouded by the opinions of those who don’t know what they’re talking about.
+Tell a friend who is honest and will be supportive of your decisions and won’t judge you no matter what the situation is.
+We so often tell people the intricacies of a breakup and don’t realise that their unsolicited opinions make us feel worse than we would keep to ourselves.

 6. Don’t date their friends.

 This is just so wrong.
-If you are doing it only to get back at them, then you are just an evil selfish person.
+If you are doing it only to get back at them, you are just an evil, selfish person.
 Please don’t do that or even think of it.
 Who are you hurting?
 The unsuspecting friend who doesn’t know you are using them for evil.
 Don’t use people.
 It’s wrong.

 9. Rebound rules